 Key research areas

-- Characterization of the biological community and its dynamics
+- Characterisation of the biological community and its dynamics;

 - Soil nutrients, toxins and contaminants.